Decarceration in the United States

-Decarceration in the United States involves government policies and community campaigns aimed at reducing the number of people held in custodial supervision.
-Decarceration, the opposite of incarceration, also entails reducing the rate of imprisonment at the federal, state and municipal level.
+Decarceration in the United States involves government policies and community campaigns aimed at reducing the number of people held in prisons and jails.
+Decarceration, the opposite of incarceration, entails reducing the rate of imprisonment at the federal, state and municipal level.
+A 2025 report from the Prison Policy Initiative states that there are nearly 2 million people incarcerated in the United States.
+The United States on average incarcerates more people per capita than any other independent democracy.
+The 2025 report shows that state prisons have 1,098,000 people incarcerated, local jails have 562,000, federal prisons and jails 204,000 and immigration detention centers have 48,000 incarcerated.

 As of 2019, the US was home to 5% of the global population but 25% of its prisoners.
 Until the COVID-19 pandemic, the U.S. possessed the world's highest incarceration rate: 655 inmates for every 100,000 people, enough inmates to equal the populations of Philadelphia or Houston.
-The COVID-19 pandemic has reinvigorated the discussion surrounding prison reduction as the spread of the virus poses a threat to the health of those incarcerated in prisons and detention centers where the ability to properly socially distance is limited.
-As a result of the push for criminal justice reform in the wake of the pandemic, as of 2022, the incarceration rate in the United States declined to 505 per 100,000, resulting in the United States no longer having the highest incarceration rate in the world, but still remaining in the top five.
+The COVID-19 pandemic reinvigorated the discussion surrounding prison reduction as the virus posed a threat to the health of those incarcerated in prisons and detention centers where the ability to properly socially distance is limited.
+As a result of the push for criminal justice reform in the wake of the pandemic, as of 2022, the incarceration rate in the United States declined to 505 per 100,000, resulting in the United States no longer having the highest incarceration rate in the world, but still being in the top five.

-Overview of decarceration efforts
+Decarceration efforts

 Decarceration includes overlapping reformist and abolitionist strategies, from "front door" options such as sentencing reform, decriminalization, diversion and mental health treatment to "back door" approaches, exemplified by parole reform and early release into re-entry programs, amnesty for inmates convicted of non-violent offenses and imposition of prison capacity limits.
 While reforms focus on incremental changes, abolitionist approaches include budget reallocations, prison closures and restorative and transformative justice programs that challenge incarceration as an effective deterrent and necessary means of incapacitation.
 Abolitionists support investments in familial and community mental health, affordable housing and quality education to gradually transition prison and jail employees to jobs in other economic sectors.

 "Multiple American states punish sexual offenses with chemical castration and allow chemical or surgical castration instead of prison time.
 Surgical castration of sex offenders virtually eliminates recidivism by castrated offenders; chemical castration is also effective."
 The American Civil Liberties Union opposes chemical castration as a violation of the Eighth Amendment ban on cruel and unusual punishment.